-Walking distance to basic services can be considered an indicator of both provision and coverage of such services and the remoteness of households' dwellings.
+Walking distance to basic services can be considered an indicator of both provision/coverage of such services and the remoteness of households' dwellings.
 The basic services were categorised into Food Market/Shop, Primary School, Secondary School, and Health Centre.

 Figure 4.10 shows the mean walking distance to primary school by district.
-The mean walking distance to primary school in Gakenke district is 30.9 minutes and 46.6% of households are between 30 and 59 minutes of a primary school.
-This walking distance to a primary school in Gakenke district looks is significantly above the mean distance in urban areas, which is 19.4 minutes.
-In rural areas, the mean walking distance to a primary school is 28.6 minutes, while it is 27.2 minutes country-wide.
+The mean walking distance to a primary school in Gicumbi district is 37.1 minutes, higher than the mean figure for rural areas (28.6 minutes), and 32.6% of households are between 30 and 59 minutes of a primary school.
+In urban areas, the mean walking distance to a primary school is 19.4 minutes, while it is 27.2 minutes country-wide.